filfreire/filfreire.github.io/_drafts/description-dance.md

 That's it.
 Those are the main things we do.

-Then if the company is "lucky", we will search if we can live with knowing the evil things the company does overall (where there massive layoffs in the past?
-Is the product the company is making made via evil means?
-Is the company taking a dump on humanity, for example, making privacy more dead? ...).
+Then if the company is "lucky", we will search a bit more, to understand if we can live with knowing the evil things the company does overall (Examples: have there been massive layoffs in the past?
+Is the software product the company is releasing made and coded via evil means?
+Is the company taking a dump on humanity, for example, making something like privacy more dead? ...).

 Optionally, we might search for Twitter or Linkedin profiles of "influencers" who seem to "keep-it-real", and who work or have worked in those companies, to see if we feel we identify with their personas.